awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 aws secretsmanager list-secrets
 ```

- When you create a proxy using the CLI, you pass the Amazon resource names \(ARNs\) of one or more secrets to the `--auth` parameter\.
+ When you create a proxy using the CLI, you pass the Amazon Resource Names \(ARNs\) of one or more secrets to the `--auth` parameter\.
 The following Linux example shows how to prepare a report with only the name and ARN of each secret owned by your AWS account\.
 This example uses the `--output table` parameter that is available in AWS CLI version 2\.
 If you are using AWS CLI version 1, use `--output text` instead\.

 ```
 aws secretsmanager list-secrets --query '*[].[Name,ARN]' --output table